chebwaplus/Losp/docs/using-losp.md

 > <success>
 ```

-You can check if a `ValueResult` emitted a value by checking its `Type`.
+You can check if a `LospValueResult` emitted a value by checking its `Type`.

 ```csharp
 if (valueResult.Type == ResultType.SuccessNoEmit)